patmanrob/water-feature/README.md

 **The HRG1 is named in honour of Heath-Robinson and Rube Goldberg.**

-It's just a water feature but I an working to make it as un-neccissarily complicated as possible, in a style similar to both Heath-Robinson and Goldberg.
+It's just a water feature but I an working to make it as unnecessarily complicated as possible, in a style similar to both Heath-Robinson and Goldberg.

 ## Phase 1
 The first phase was to **control the power of the pump via a relay** using a Raspberry Pi.